 The differences between the two forms of chorus governance are around the number of members of the board/management team and the way decisions are made.
 The Music Director’s role in terms of decision making is also different.
 Check out the summary of these differences in the Run your chorus page in the Services section.

 My chorus is looking for a Musical Director.
 Can I advertise on your website?

-We will soon have something in place around posting notices on this website.
-Meantime, we can offer a space on the Harmony Rag and for choruses (Sweet Adelines International, LABBS and BABS) looking for a Musical Director, this is offered free of charge.
+We have been looking to facilitate posting notices on this website.
+Meantime, we can offer a space on the Harmony Rag, and for choruses (Sweet Adelines International, LABBS and BABS) looking for a Musical Director, this is offered free of charge.

 Can I purchase a copy of 'Sing Baby Sing' by Darlene Rogers?